Written Landowner Permission

 Combined Season Limit

 Two antelope combined, which may include no more than one buck, regardless of season or method of take.
 Antelope taken between Jan.
-1 – 15 count toward the hunter’s 2015 combined season limit.
+1-15 are included in the hunter’s 2016 combined season limit.

 One-half hour before official sunrise to one-half hour after official sunset.